kchatlosh/digiethicsDRI/sections/irb.md

 # Pause.

-Who thinks they will need to apply for IRB approval?
-Anyone unsure?

 Jot down some notes to our guidelines:
 * What are the main principals of the Belmont Report?
 * What do you find important to remember about applying for the CUNY HRPP or IRB?

-Dig Deeper…

 ******